Note: this is not an official statement in any form; it's merely my own, personal view and opinion on Pa-Kua.

 The martial arts discipline is an internal style.
-Do not expect contact fights until far into upper belts.
+Do not expect contact fights early on.

 Every single high ranking member I met was talented and had a lot to offer.
 However, their main focus may not be martial arts, due to the split across disciplines, so don't judge anyone just by their martial arts skill.
 There are, and always were, scholar monks as well.

-I'd encourage to try the whole spectrum of Pa-Kua: try every discipline and get the full picture.
+I'd encourage to try the whole spectrum of Pa-Kua: taste every discipline and get the full picture.
 Only after that decide if it's for you or not.